phil-pickering/phil-pickering/README.md

 - 👋 Hi, I’m @phil-pickering
 - 👀 I’m an absolute beginner at web development who has never written a line of code
-- 🌱 I’m currently learning to program from scratch
+- 🌱 I’m currently learning to become a web developer with dev_mimo
 - 💞️ I’ll soon be looking to collaborate on web development projects using html + css + javascript
 - 📫 How to reach me: philpickering@tuta.io